Fight against osteoporosis with naturopathy

 Secondary osteoporosis accounts for 5% of cases, and is caused by certain conditions such as chronic renal failure, hyperthyroidism, hypogonadism or the use of drugs such as corticoids, barbiturates and heparins.
 Alcohol and tobacco accelerate bone loss (kyphosis, kyphoscoliosis).

-Its main causes are diverse; they may be due to age and ageing, the female sex, excessive tobacco and alcohol consumption, lack of physical activity, vitamin D and/or calcium deficiency, genetic predisposition, the menopause (particularly early menopause), corticosteroid therapy lasting more than 3 months, or certain endocrine pathologies (hyperparathyroidism, hyperthyroidism).
+The main causes are varied.
+They can be due to age and ageing, the female sex, excessive consumption of tobacco and alcohol.
+But it can also be due to a lack of physical activity, a vitamin D and/or calcium deficiency, a genetic predisposition, the menopause (particularly early menopause), corticosteroid therapy lasting more than 3 months, or certain endocrine pathologies (hyperparathyroidism, hyperthyroidism).

 Some naturopathic advice for diagnosed osteoporosis

 Osteoporosis is a metabolic bone disorder that requires special attention, particularly in terms of nutrition and lifestyle.
-Naturopathy, which focuses on natural interventions, offers strategies to support those affected by this disease.
+Naturopathy, which focuses on natural interventions, offers strategies to support those suffering from this disease.
 Here is a series of naturopathic recommendations for optimising bone health:

 Ensure adequate calcium intake